Rashad-j/Hexagonal-design-pattern/README.md

 ## Testing

-The project includes unit tests for the business logic.
+The project uses dedicated tests folder, making the code tidy and avoid cluttering files all together.
 You can run the tests using the following command:

 ```bash
 go test ./...
 ```

-Make sure to maintain good test coverage as you add new features to the API.

 ## OpenAPI Documentation